oracle-samples/oci-data-science-ai-samples/jobs/README.md

 - there is no need to override the job configuration, leave everything as-is
 - click on the `Start` button

-The job will automaticall provison and execute your code.
+The job will automatically provison and execute your code.
 You can click on the Job Run that will be created and monitor the progress.
 Under the `Logging details` of the Job Run a `Log` will be created, you can click on the link to view the prints from your code in the OCI Logging Service.